16 products

 ❓ White Truffle Season FAQ

-Q: What makes November truffles special?
+Q: What makes November truffles so special?

-- Most intense aroma
+- The most intense aroma

-- Cool autumn nights → enhanced aroma
+- Cool autumn nights → stronger aroma

-- Drought → smaller harvest
+- Drought → smaller harvests

-- Early frost → shorter season
+- Early frost → shortened season

 - For premium quality: Alba, Italy

-- For value: Istria, Croatia
+- For excellent value: Istria, Croatia

-- For best price: Eastern Europe
+- For best prices: Eastern European regions

 💎 Expert Tips for Truffle Buyers

-- Timing is everything - Mid-November offers peak quality
+- Timing is everything: Mid-November offers peak quality.

 🌱 Why Seasonality Matters

-- Perfect soil moisture and pH levels
+- Ideal soil moisture and pH balance

-- Seasonal temperature changes for aroma development
+- Seasonal temperature shifts essential for aroma development

 📍 Regional Harvest Periods

-🇫🇷 France (Périgord)
+France (Périgord)

 - Season: December – March